Heckelphone [Instrument] [List] [Music] [Players] [Other] [Book] [Blog] [About]

 • Frederick Delius: Piano Concerto in C Minor, 1904 / revised version 1907 (see p.115):

 Three versions exist of this work.
 Delius completed the first, entitled Fantasy in C minor for Piano and Orchestra, in 1897, but it was never performed in public.
-This was reworked substantially into the version mentioned in the chapter, premièred on 24 October 1904 in Elberfeld, with Julius Buths at the piano, under the baton of Hans Haym.
+This was reworked substantially into the version mentioned in the chapter and premièred on 24 October 1904 in Elberfeld, with Julius Buths at the piano, under the baton of Hans Haym.
 The third and final version, which moved the piece somewhat closer to its first incarnation, saw its first performance under the lead of Henry Woods at the Proms, in 1907, with Theodor Szántó as soloist, to whom this version was also dedicated - partially in light of his substantial involvement in changes to the solo piano part.
 Although the concerto remained one of the lesser known pieces of Delius, several recordings exist.

 • Frederick Delius: Florida Suite, 1887 (see pp.123-124; p.159):